MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/Azure-Synapse-Link-view-in-Fabric.md

 1. You can add and remove tables linked to Fabric by selecting **Manage tables**.
 1. When you add a table, the system performs an initial sync and replicates data in Dataverse storage.
 When the initial sync is completed, a Dataverse shortcut to Fabric is created.
 You can view the status of tables added from the **Tables** area in make.powerapps.com or tables added by selecting **Manage tables**.
 1. When the sync status is **Active**, as data gets updated, your data changes are shown in reports created in Fabric.
-1. If a new column is added to a table that’s already added to Managed Lake <!-- What is Managed Lake?
-Do you mean Managed Store? -->(also known as a metadata change), you can use the **Refresh Fabric tables** option to update the change in Fabric.
+1. If a new column is added to a table that’s already added <!-- What is Managed Lake?
+Do you mean Managed Store?, yes - removed it -->(also known as a metadata change), you can use the **Refresh Fabric tables** option to update the change in Fabric.
 You might need to review the report and downstream data flows to see that they aren't impacted by the change.
 1. Open Fabric by selecting **View in Microsoft Fabric**.
 You can also **Unlink**, which removes Fabric links.
 When unlinking, the Fabric workspace or the lakehouse created aren't removed since you might have added your own tables and links.
 However, to remove go to [Azure](https://portal.azure.com) and open Fabric to remove the lakehouse and workspace.

 > [!NOTE]
-> Depending on the size of data, the initial copy might take more than 15 minutes to complete.
-For subsequent updates, it might take  about 15 minutes to update data in the managed lake including the conversion to Delta parquet format.
+> During preview, depending on the size of data, the initial copy might take more than 30 minutes to complete.
+For subsequent updates, it might take  about 30 minutes to update data in the managed store including the conversion to Delta parquet format.
 When you launch Fabric lakehouse you'll see the links as **unidentified** until the initial sync is completed.
 More information: [Troubleshooting common issues](#troubleshooting-common-issues)

 ## Link existing Azure Synapse Link for Dataverse links with Fabric